facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 ### Create a `App.tsx` file

-Then, let's create a `App.tsx` file.
-This is a TypeScript file that will contain the React Native component that we will integrate into our Android application.
+Let's create an `App.tsx` file.
+This is a [TypeScript](https://www.typescriptlang.org/) file that can have [JSX](<https://en.wikipedia.org/wiki/JSX_(JavaScript)>) expressions.
+It contains the root React Native component that we will integrate into our iOS application ([link](https://github.com/react-native-community/template/blob/0.76-stable/template/App.tsx)):

 ```tsx
 import React from 'react';